logandawson/eLog.js/README.md

 }
 ```

-Display the eLog using the context and config.
+Display the electronic log using the context and config.
 ```js
 new eLog(ctx, config);
 ```